GSA-TTS/identity-site/content/_partners/state-and-local._en.md

 partnership_steps_header2: >-
     Estimate usage and test integrations
 partnership_steps_body2: >-
     During onboarding, an account manager will work with your agency to estimate usage and provide a cost estimator.
 Once you’ve created your application and implemented an identity protocol, you can register it in the test environment dashboard and start testing.
-We advise at least two to three weeks for your team to test and integrate with Login.gov. <a target="_blank" href="https://developers.login.gov/testing/#how-to-get-started" class="external-link">Learn more about the sandbox environment</a>
+We advise at least two to three weeks for your team to test and integrate with Login.gov. <a href="https://developers.login.gov/testing/#how-to-get-started" class="external-link">Learn more about the sandbox environment</a>
 partnership_steps_header3: >-
     Establish an Intergovernmental Cooperation Act (IGCA)
 partnership_steps_body3: >-